 The purpose of testing is to align your course grade with your level of learning, based on your mastery of Foundational Objectives (FOs).
 The FOs are all related to the Course Content & Learning Outcomes listed earlier in this syllabus.
 A list of FOs will be updated for each unit as we progress through the material.
 There will be some overlap between chapters.
 FOs will be scored as Mastered or Not Mastered.
-A score of Mastered is earned for correctness and completeness of the problem(s), and each FO may only be counted once toward your FO Mastery score, which is calculated as 1% each for each Mastered FO (25% total).
-You will have multiple chances to demonstrate mastery of all of the FOs during the term: for example, if you receive a score of Not Mastered for any FO on the first test (or if you choose not to attempt an FO), you can try again to earn a score of Mastered for that FO on the second test.
+A score of Mastered is earned for correctness and completeness of the problem(s), and each FO may only be counted once toward your FO Mastery total.
+You will have multiple chances to demonstrate mastery of all the FOs during the term: for example, if you receive a score of Not Mastered for any FO on the first test (or if you choose not to attempt an FO), you can try again to earn a score of Mastered for that FO on the second test.
 Revision of work that does not meet mastery standards is expected for your learning.
 Because you will have more than one chance to master the FOs, you will also be able to choose which FOs to work toward for the course.
 Note that the standards for earning Mastery will be high: by definition, there is no partial credit, but you will learn the standards from the examples for class activities.
-Tentative test dates are 9/15/23, 10/6/23, 10/27/23, 11/20/23, & 12/8/23, with an additional round scheduled during the final exam period.
+Tentative test dates are Feb.
+9, Mar.
+1, Mar.
+22, April 5, and April 26, with an additional round scheduled during the final exam period.
 Specific FO dates and timing will be announced at least one week in advance.
 All procedures, allowed resources, and requirements will be posted before each round of testing.
 Refer to the Universal Absence Accommodation Policy for missed tests.

-Comprehensive Objectives: Mastery Testing & Proficiency Revisions
+Comprehensive Objectives (COs): Mastery Testing & Proficiency Revisions